Valentine's Day gift ideas that show your love

 UncommonGoods Vase Bookends ($45; uncommongoods.com)

-Designer Monika Lubkowska-Jonas combined two of our favorite things: flowers and novels.
-Encourage your friend to proudly display her ever-growing collection of books with this pair of glass flower vase bookends.
+Encourage your lady to proudly display her ever-growing collection of books with this pair of glass flower vase bookends.
 Just don't forget to point out that she's able to swap in real flowers whenever she feels like it.

-If you're someone who has trouble expressing yourself, this book is the way to her heart — tell her how you feel on paper!
-Full of simple prompts (like, "You deserve the ___ award" or "You have the greatest taste in ___"), the book will have you sharing all your thoughts in no time.

-Essential oils are definitely having a moment — what ailments can't they cure? — as are the diffusers that emanate them, and this one has nearly 40,000 positive Amazon reviews.
-(Yes, forty thousand!)
-A great nonheated alternative to candles, the diffuser is completely silent, has two mist settings (continuous or intermittent), and can be managed via your phone.

 _______________________________________________________________________________